WHFS (historic): Latin music format change

-Live 105.7: a new WHFS
+Live 105.7

-Infinity Broadcasting saw an unexpected public reaction to their decision to change the format of 99.1 FM in Washington.
+The format change was greeted with public outrage that took Infinity Broadcasting executives by surprise.
 The story was covered by local TV stations for many days afterwards, and mentioned nationally by The Washington Post, The Howard Stern Show, and The Today Show.
 The corporate offices of Infinity Broadcasting in New York City were flooded with phone calls and e-mails from irate listeners.
 An online petition protesting the format change gathered tens of thousands of signatures in only a few days.
 Media attention was attracted by a public protest in downtown Washington, outside a skate shop where WHFS maintained a remote storefront studio in its last few months.
-WHFS' main competitor, DC101, paid tribute to the station, airing many memories of WHFS from its DJs and listeners.
+WHFS's main competitor, DC101, paid tribute to the station, airing many memories of WHFS from its DJs and listeners.

-Infinity Broadcasting responded by resurrecting the WHFS format on nights and weekends on Live 105.7 in Baltimore, Maryland, beginning at 7 p.m. on January 21, 2005 with former WHFS afternoon DJ Tim Virgin.
-The station rebranded itself as "The Legendary HFS, Live on 105.7", Infinity Broadcasting moved the WHFS call letters to the station days later.
+In less than two weeks, Infinity Broadcasting resurrected the WHFS format on nights and weekends on Live 105.7 in Baltimore, Maryland, beginning at 7 p.m. on January 21, 2005, with former WHFS afternoon DJ Tim Virgin.
+The station rebranded itself as "The Legendary HFS, Live on 105.7".
+Infinity Broadcasting moved the WHFS call letters to the station days later.

 Move to HD

-105.7 HFS ceased broadcasting mainstream music on February 1, 2007 immediately before KMS on HFS premiered, yet retained the WHFS call letters traditionally associated with the music the station used to broadcast.
+105.7 HFS ceased broadcasting mainstream music on February 1, 2007, immediately before KMS on HFS premiered, yet retained the WHFS call letters traditionally associated with the music the station used to broadcast.
 During this period the WHFS format was moved to HD radio as WHFS 105.7-HD2 and was known as "HFS2".

 End of 105.7

 On November 3, 2008, WHFS flipped to a sports talk format, similar to that of sister station WFAN in New York City.
 Along with the format change came a new call sign: WJZ-FM.
 On November 10, 2008, the WHFS call sign was moved to 1580 AM which dropped its long-time call letters WPGC.
-The format was changed to talk, with programs hosted by Michael Smerconish (from sister station WPHT), Glenn Beck, Bill O'Reilly, Lou Dobbs, and Laura Schlessinger.
+The format was changed to talk, with programs hosted by Michael Smerconish from sister station WPHT, Glenn Beck, Bill O'Reilly, Lou Dobbs, and Laura Schlessinger.
 The station dropped the calls on December 1, 2011, becoming WNEW.

-The WHFS calls were then moved to an FM station in West Palm Beach, Florida, otherwise branded as "B-106.3" (and which previously housed the WNEW calls for several years prior).
+The WHFS calls were then moved to an FM station in West Palm Beach, Florida, otherwise branded as "B-106.3", which previously housed WNEW's calls for several years.

-Return to DC on 94.7 HD 2
+Return to 94.7 HD 2

-On June 10, 2009, the WHFS alternative format was relaunched as "HFS2" once again, located at WIAD 94.7-HD2 in Bethesda, Maryland and serving the Washington, D.C., area.
+On June 10, 2009, the WHFS alternative format was relaunched as "HFS2" once again, located at WIAD 94.7-HD2 in Bethesda, Maryland and serving the Washington metropolitan area.
 On January 1, 2012, HFS was removed and replaced with a WNEW simulcast.